josephwb/Start_repos/README.md

-Instructions On Setting Up Version Control
+Tips On Setting Up Version Control
 ==============

 Get Git And Configure (Do Once)